 file downloaded, place the "windmill.obj" file somewhere temporary such as the Desktop.

-- Open ShaderMap, on the Start Page make sure that 3D Model (1) is selected.
+- Open ShaderMap, on the Start Page make sure that STANDARD MODE is selected and 3D MODEL (1) is checked.
 Click the Folder button (2) to load the Windmill OBJ file "windmill.obj".

 You now see the 3D Model imported into the Project Grid (1) and a number of default maps added to the project that use the 3D Model as their input.
 The